mrchocha/Audio-Streaming-in-C/Docs/DOCUMENTATION.md

 ## Server Side
 At the server side first it creates the necessary bindings for socket,ip-address and ports etc. Here server uses "UDP protocol" as socket type, then it waits for any client for  request with type `REQ` which has file name to be transfered.
 If file is not present at serverside then server sends packet with type `ERROR`.
 If file is present then it sends data of file in chunks of size `MAXLINE` with packet type `DATA` and respective `seq_no` starting from 0.
 After transferring each packet it waits for acknowledgement with packet type `ACK`.
 If ack is correct then it transfers next chunk else it retransmits the previous chunk which is called stop and wailt protocol.
 This all will happen at `port1`.
 </br></br>
 Another thread is created to transfer data for request of list of avalable songs' files at `port2`.
 Here server at port2 gives list of songs infinitely.
 Thread is created because list request should not interrupt the main song transmission process.
-The lsit of songs comes from `list.c` file which is responsible for fetchig all files with type '.mp3/.wav/.mp4' and store it in to linked list and then 2d array which ultmatly sent to client from server.
+The list of songs comes from `list.c` file which is responsible for fetchig all files in current directory with type '.mp3/.wav/.mp4' and store it in the linked list and then to 2d array which is returned to the server and then ultimatly sent to client.

 ## Client Side